gboehl/emcwrap/docs/index.rst

-.. econpizza documentation master file, created by sphinx-quickstart on Fri Feb 11 18:28:24 2022.
+.. emcwrap documentation master file, created by sphinx-quickstart on Fri Feb 11 18:28:24 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.